Condrusi: Caesar

 Most of what we know about the Condrusi comes from Julius Caesar's record of his battles in the area, in Gallic Wars.

 In chapter 2.4 of Caesar's commentaries the Condrusi are specifically listed among the Germani cisrhenani, along with the Eburones, the Caeroesi, and the Paemani.
 At that time, in 57 BC, they were joining an alliance of Belgic tribes against Caesar.
 The alliance met with defeat against the Romans at the Battle of the Sabis, but some, including many of the Germani, most notably the Eburones, renewed fighting in 54 BC.
 Caesar stated that these Germani cisrhenani had crossed the Rhine long ago to take control of the fertile land on the other side.
 They mixed with the local Belgae, and Caesar noted that neighbouring Belgae claimed to be partly of Germanic descent also.

 The Germani cisrhenani, who included the Condrusi, kept a distinct identity, and a reputation for military strength, because they were the only Gauls who successfully resisted the Cimbri and Teutones during their migrations in the second century BC.

-In 4.6 Caesar reports that the Condrusi were under the protection of the Treveri along with the Eburones.
+In chapter 4.6 Caesar reports that the Condrusi were under the protection of the Treveri along with the Eburones.
 How this circumstance came about is not known, but their territories were thereby not invaded by the Usipetes and Tencteri who had lost their own lands to Suebi and then crossed the Rhine into the lands of the Menapii.

-In 6.32 the Condrusi are again mentioned as Germani "on this side of the Rhine" (citra Rhenum), this time along with the Segni (or Segui), as a German tribe claiming not to be involved in the rebellion.
+In chapter 6.32 the Condrusi are again mentioned as Germani "on this side of the Rhine" (citra Rhenum), this time along with the Segni (or Segui), as a German tribe claiming not to be involved in the rebellion.
 Both tribes were reported to live between the Eburones and the Treviri.